Tui Ora Board of Directors

 The latest Tui Ora Board member, elected in November 2018, has a long involvement in national level public sector work, a high profile in the Pacific community and is currently exploring whānau links to Parihaka in coastal Taranaki.

-Pauline’s mother Patrisha Tito was the daughter of Pakitaura Koroheke Tito and Urutawhia Temanu White and spent her early years at Parihaka until she was taken to Tamaki Makaurau by Pākehā whānau.
+Pauline’s mother Patrisha Tito was the grand-daughter of Pakitaura Koroheke Tito and Urutawhia Temanu White and spent her early years at Parihaka until she was taken to Tamaki Makaurau by Pākehā whānau.

 Pauline’s father is of Samoan descent so she shares dual cultural heritage.